Customizations

 to implement your own collection type, it may be useful to check MyVector

 generated code.
-For example, if you have a field named hash_code
+For example, if you have a field named hash_code, then the

 we inherit from Java, ScalaPB issues an error.
 You can tell ScalaPB to use an